 - Individual Therapy

 - Group Therapy

 - Dialectical Behavioral Therapy

-When it comes to mental health treatment in Glendale, CA, there are just over 20 rehab centers that aim to fulfill your rehab needs; you’ll have no trouble finding the right fit for you.
+When it comes to mental health treatment in Glendale, CA, there are just over 20 rehab centers that aim to fulfill your rehabilitation needs; you’ll have no trouble finding the right fit for you.
 In fact, throughout Glendale, there are facilities that pride themselves in providing individualized care.
 This works to the advantage of potential patients because each one of them requires care that suits their unique needs.